mat90hub/tdomods/README.md

 <!-- -*- coding: utf-8-unix; mode: markdown; mode: auto-fill; fill-column: 80; ispell-local-dictionary: "american";-*- -->

-# A Tcl module to write table into ODS file
+# A Tcl module to write table into ODS file with tdom

 This Tcl module supply a TclOO class tdomods, based on the package tdom.
 It allows to create objects writting tables into spreadsheet